Rollis Park ~ Oreston, Plymouth.

 People were still living at Armoury cottage up until the late 1950’s.

-Armoury Cottage has a fireplace surround with a ‘Fleur-de-Lys’ carved into the lintel and dated 1640.
+Armoury Cottage has a fireplace surround with a ‘Fleur-de-Lys’ carved into the lintel and dated 1640, a couple of years prior to the English Civil war.
 This fireplace had originally came from Radford house when the house had remodelling work carried out during the Georgian period.

 And no folly would be complete unless it had an ‘apple press’.

 The dam across the creek was built with limestone from the nearby Radford quarry and embellished in the centre with a small mock gothic style castle.
 This was to be a cottage for the groundsman who controlled the main sluice gate which was built at the southern end of the dam.
 Opening the sluice gate would drain the entire lake so enabling cleaning and maintenance.

 In the 1930’s Radford quarry also facilitated the burning of lime on the site.
 The quarrying of stone stopped in 1964 but continued lime production up until 1974 after which the quarry ceased operations.
 Today the quarry lies abandoned and is home to one of the rarest spiders in the world.
 Only discovered in 1995, it’s called the ‘Horrid Ground Weaver Spider’.
 Despite its name it’s only 2.5 millimetres in length and Radford quarry is one of only four known locations on the planet where it exists, the others also being nearby dis-used limestone quarries.
 In 2015 plans to build 57 homes in the quarry by Wain Homes South West Holdings Ltd were rejected by the planning inspectors on the grounds that it would further endanger the spider which is already critically at risk of extinction.

 What a result for wildlife!